jaywink/diaspora-juju/README.md

 This charm is currently for Ubuntu 14.04 (Trusty) only.

+Running several units at the same time has not been tested by the charm author.

 # Contact Information

 This charm is not officially supported by the [diaspora* project](http://diasporafoundation.org).